 COVID-19 has impacted all of our lives and for a long time, I considered it too risky treating people face to face.
-But following guidance by the General Osteopathic Council, the Institute of Osteopathy and Public Health England, I am delighted to announce that I am returning to clinic on Thursday 28th May 2020!
+But following guidance by the General Osteopathic Council, the Institute of Osteopathy and Public Health England, I am delighted to announce that I have now returned to treating people face to face!

 Of course, a number of changes have been made to minimise risk and keep you and I as safe as possible.
 However, there is no way of eliminating risk entirely so please do consider this when booking your appointment.
 Here are the steps I have taken to keep us as safe as possible.

-If this is not appropriate for you, I may temporarily be able to see you in your own home.
+If these options are not appropriate for you, I may temporarily be able to see you in your own home.
 This in itself carries its own risks and will be discussed at length before we book your appointment in.

 WHO I CAN AND CAN NOT TREAT

 Strict guidelines have been set regarding who osteopaths can and can not treat (for now).
-We are absolutely not able to treat anyone with COVID-19 symptoms until they are asymptomatic or fourteen days after their first symptom.
+We are absolutely not able to treat anyone who has tested positive for COVID-19 for fourteen days from their test (whether you have symptoms or not), nor are we able to treat those with COVID-19 symptoms until they are asymptomatic for fourteen days after their first symptom.